CrockPot Cheesy Potatoes

 - Ground Black Pepper: Use as much or as little as you like!

-This is a SUPER easy one!
-Spray your slow cooker with nonstick cooking spray for even easier cleanup.
+Spray your slow cooker with nonstick cooking spray for easy cleanup.

 Mix all ingredients together in slow cooker until combined (reserve a bit of the cheese for topping, if desired).
 No need to even get a bowl dirty!